The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Beyond Mere Apportionment: Evaluating the Fairness of House Sizes and District Sizes

 \subsubsection{Small Differences Can Still Be Important Differences}

-As an illustrative example, consider again the case of the 2000 U.S.\ Census, under different hypothetical values for $R$.
-Recall that the relative entropy was $\K = 0.00140531$ for the currently prescribed House size of $R = 435$, but $\K = 0.00110856$ at a somewhat larger size $R = 453$, for a difference of only $\Delta \S = -\Delta \K \approx 1.9 \cdot 10^{-4} \; \mbox{bits}$, which is certainly small compared to unity in any conventional sense.\footnote{Note also that these entropies are about a factor of two smaller than the estimate supplied by equation \eqref{kest2}, which turns out to be $\K \sim 0.002383 \; \mbox{bits}$.} But should this difference $\Delta \K$ matter?
+As an illustrative example, consider the case of the 2000 U.S.\ Census, under different hypothetical values for $R$.
+The relative entropy is $\K = 0.00136783$ for the prescribed House size of $R = 435$, but $\K = 0.00108120$ at a moderately larger size $R = 488$, for a difference of only $\Delta \S = -\Delta \K \approx 2.87 \cdot 10^{-4} \; \mbox{bits}$, which is certainly small compared to unity in any conventional sense.\footnote{Note also that these entropies are about a factor of two smaller than the estimate supplied by equation \eqref{kest2}, which turns out to be $\K \sim 0.002383 \; \mbox{bits}$.} But should this numerical difference $\Delta \K$ actually matter to us?

 We might first think to look at lower and upper bounds, since the magnitude of the difference between relative entropies can be no larger than the difference between their upper and lower bounds.
 All relative entropies are bounded below by zero, but available upper bounds (associated with \textit{least-uniform} distributions) are so weak as to be next to useless in assessing or comparing near-optimal (most uniform) distributions, In the current example, we know that the relative entropy $\K$ cannot exceed $\log_2 P = 28.0682 \; \mbox{bits}$, and can only approach this bound to the extent that all of the probability is concentrated on a single (dictatorial) individual.
-Recognizing that all individuals within a state must be treated equally for the purposes of apportionment, the upper bound is reduced to $\K \le 9.1502 \; \mbox{bits}$\footnote{Compare this to our estimate from Equation \eqref{ubu}, which is $\K \lesssim 12.5226 \; \mbox{bits}$.}, and imposing the Constitutional limits on each state's apportionment further reduces this to $\K \le 3.7241\; \mbox{bits}$\footnote{This tighter bound can be calculated by giving each state one seat, then assigning as many seats as possible to the smallest states inn order, while ensuring that $\bar{d}_s \ge \Dmin$.}.
-But this remains orders of magnitude greater than the relative entropies and relative entropy differences in which are interested.
+Recognizing that all individuals within a state must be treated equally for the purposes of apportionment, the upper bound is reduced to $\K \le 9.1502 \; \mbox{bits},$\footnote{Compare this to our estimate from Equation \eqref{ubu}, which is $\K \lesssim 12.5226 \; \mbox{bits}$.} and imposing the Constitutional limits on each state's apportionment further reduces this to $\K \le 3.7241\; \mbox{bits}$.\footnote{This tighter bound can be calculated by giving each state one seat, then assigning as many seats as possible to the smallest states, in order, while ensuring that $\bar{d}_s \ge \Dmin$.} But this bound remains orders of magnitude greater than the relative entropies and relative entropy differences in which we are interested, so is not particularly useful.